openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + **ipcamera.m3u8** HLS (HTTP Live Streaming) which uses H.264 compression.
 This can be used to cast to Chromecast devices, or can display video in many browsers (some browsers require a plugin to be installed).
-Please understand that this format due to the way it works will give you lag behind realtime, more on this below.
+Please understand that this format due to the way it works will give you lag behind real time, more on this below.
 + **ipcamera.mjpeg** whilst needing more bandwidth, it is far more compatible for displaying in a wider range of UIs and browsers.
 It is normally 1 second or less behind real-time.
 FFmpeg can be used to create this stream if your camera does not create one for you, but this uses more CPU.